iAbdelRahim/personal_assistant/readme.md

 ```

 Environment variable `API_BASE_URL` controls which backend instance the UI calls (defaults to `http://localhost:8000`; in Docker Compose it is auto-set to the internal API service).
-The ingestion form expects a PDF path that the backend container/process can reach, and the query form can either target a specific collection or search across all collections in parallel.
+The ingestion form now supports direct PDF uploads: files are saved into `UPLOAD_DIR` (shared with the API) before calling `/ingest`, and you can still provide a manual path if needed.
+The query form can target a specific collection or search across all collections in parallel.

 ## Customizing